Junky-Josqu/RedditImageDownloader/README.md

-# Reddit Image Downloader
+# Reddit Image Downloader -- Module Fork

-A reddit application that downloads pictures and gifs from a given subreddit.
+A python Module for reddit that downloads pictures and gifs from a given subreddit.
+For The original script see [georgeglessner](https://github.com/georgeglessner/RedditImageDownloader)
 # Setup
 1. Create a [reddit personal use script application](https://www.reddit.com/prefs/apps/).

-2. Add a `credentials.py` file to your working directory and add your applications credentials.
+2. Edit Following Variables in download_images.py and your applications credentials.

 		ID='YOUR_ID'
 		SECRET='YOUR_SECRET'